 Write quality website content!
 This is important because Content is King!
 Now that we have that out of the way, I will set about explaining what I think content means, why its so important, and how to ensure your website content bears the stamp of royalty… You may feel free to disagree, contest, or add to the definition…

-The role of a search engine optimisation consultant is to help you deliver the best quality, most relevant websites in Search Engine Result Pages (SERPs).
+The role of a website design agency consultant is to help you deliver the best quality, most relevant websites in Search Engine Result Pages (SERPs).
 As searchers, that’s exactly what we want too…

 2012 Webscape Changes

 The year 2012 ushered in the greatest changes in search relevancy ranking algorithms since Google’s establishment.
 These change wreaked havoc across the webscape, punishing sites that had hitherto been dominant.
 The changes were twofold;

 - on links schemes aimed at subverting search rankings – Penguin

 At the same time, Google has rewritten almost every Webmaster Guideline in an effort to ensure that we all have an understanding of what do do, and what not to do… They have explained in greater detail than ever before what they want from you as a content producer, and what will almost certainly get you demoted.

 Tips to write quality website content: it can be enhanced with multiple affirmative adjectives, which could include; engaging, informative, entertaining, unique, personal, amusing, educational, authoritative, persuasive and, above all – original…